 Cato Holding Company (CHC), doing business as Cato BioVentures (CBV), is the parent of Cato Research Ltd. (CRL).
-CRL is a contract research, development and regulatory services organization (CRO) recently engaged by us for a wide range of material aspects related to the nonclinical and clinical development and regulatory affairs associated with our efforts to develop and commercialize AV-101 for MDD and other potential CNS indications.
-CBV is among our largest institutional stockholders at September 30, 2017, holding approximately 7.8% of our outstanding common stock.
-In October 2012, we issued certain unsecured promissory notes in the aggregate principal amount of approximately \$1.3 million to CBV and CRL (the Cato Notes) as payment in full for all contract research and development services and regulatory advice previously rendered to us by CRL for nonclinical and Phase 1 development of AV-101.
+CRL is a contract research, development and regulatory services organization (CRO) recently engaged by us for certain material aspects of the development and regulatory affairs associated with Phase 2 development of AV-101 for MDD.
+CBV is among our largest institutional stockholders at June 30, 2017, holding approximately 6.5% of our outstanding common stock.
+In October 2012, we issued certain unsecured promissory notes in the aggregate principal amount of approximately \$1.3 million to CBV and CRL (the Cato Notes) as payment in full for all contract research and development services and regulatory advice previously rendered to us by CRL for preclinical and Phase 1 development of AV-101.
 In June 2015, the Cato Notes and additional amounts payable to CRL for CRO services related to AV-101 were extinguished in exchange for our issuance of an aggregate of 328,571 shares of Series B Preferred stock to CBV, which shares of Series B Preferred stock were automatically converted in accordance with their terms into an equal number of registered shares of our common stock as a result of our May 2016 public offering.